The Shak: Series summaries

 Series 1 - Series 1 first aired in 2006 at 4:00pm weekdays, It replaced Hot Source.
 The opening was entirely cartoon animated and had the whole original cast which included Eco, Curio, Nitro And Picasso.
 The show was not very popular, but soon gained a steady audience.

 Series 2 - Series 2 aired in early 2007.
 This series had a lot more comedy and entertaining segments with Drew Jarvis showing his talent with his alter egos.
 This series had an audience boost and was better received by audiences.

 Series 3 - Series 3 aired in late 2007.
-This added the character "Geordie" as Nitros best friend.

 Series 4 - Series 4 aired in January–March 2008.

 Series 5 - Series 5 was shown in 2008 with a number of guests, Such as Bert Newton as Curio's Grandfather and a number of athletes, dancers and people associated with the themes.
 All of the cast returned for this series.

 Series 6 - Series 6 was shown in November–December 2008.

 Series 7 - Series 7 was shown in early 2009 and was the last series of the original format.
 It was called the best series by audiences.
 It was the highest rating series at that time.
 This was Eco's last season.

 'Series 8 and beyond - This season changed format into half hour scripted acting where Picasso, Nitro and Curio shared a house together, and the storylines revolved around this.
 It was a half hour multi cam format.